Sachaa-Thanasius/defer-imports/README.rst

 Caveats
 =======

--   Doesn't support lazy importing in class or function scope.
+-   Doesn't support deferred importing within class or function scope.
 -   Doesn't support wildcard imports.
+-   Doesn't have an API for giving users a choice to automatically defer all imports on a module, library, or application scale.
 -   Has a relatively hefty one-time setup cost.
--   Doesn't have an API for giving users a choice to automatically defer all imports on a module, library, or application scale.

 Why?
 ====

 Lazy imports, in theory, alleviate several pain points that Python has currently.
-I'm not alone in thinking that; `PEP 690 <https://peps.python.org/pep-0690/>`_ was put forth to integrate lazy imports into CPython for that reason and explains the benefits much better than I can.
+I'm not alone in thinking that: `PEP 690 <https://peps.python.org/pep-0690/>`_ was put forth to integrate lazy imports into CPython for that reason and explains the benefits much better than I can.
 While that proposal was rejected, there are other options in the form of third-party libraries that implement lazy importing, albeit with some constraints.
 Most do not have an API that is as general and ergonomic as what PEP 690 laid out, but they didn't aim to fill those shoes in the first place.
 Some examples:

 -   `demandimport <https://github.com/bwesterb/py-demandimport>`_
 -   `apipkg <https://github.com/pytest-dev/apipkg>`_